andresserranodev/Clean_Marvel_Kotlin/README.md

 ## How to use this project

-You can use Android Studio or Intellij to work with this Cache.
+You can use Android Studio or Intellij to work with this repository.

 First thing you will need to compile this project is to get an [API Key and hash from Marvel](https://marvel.com/signin?referer=https%3A%2F%2Fdeveloper.marvel.com%2Faccount)